kign/life-inf/README.md

 make run
 ```

-You can now open `http://localhost:9811/` in your browser.
-Upon any changes to source files
+You can now open [localhost:9811](http://localhost:9811/) in your browser.
+Upon any changes to source files,
 Web Assembly and `browserify`'ed JavaScript bundle will be rebuilt and browser page automatically
 reloaded.